Valid uncertainty quantification about the model in a linear regression setting: IMs for regression

+First, the model provides a link between the observable data, the unknown parameters, and the unobservable auxiliary variables.
+Next, uncertainty about the unobserved value of the auxiliary variable, given the observed data, is encoded in a predictive random set.
+Finally, this uncertainty about the auxiliary variable gets passed through the association, yielding a corresponding uncertainty assessment about the parameter.
+For the dimension-reduced model in \eqref{eq:marginal.association}, the formal three-step IM construction is as follows.

-\begin{astep} Associate data $Y=y$ [or, equivalently, sufficient statistics $(\hat\theta, \hat\sigma)$] with unknown parameters $\theta$ and auxiliary variable $U$ as in \eqref{eq:marginal.association.1}.
-This defines a set---in this case, a singleton set---of parameter values indexed by particular values of $U$, i.e.,
+\begin{astep} Associate data $Y=y$ with unknown parameters $\theta$ and auxiliary variable $U$ as in \eqref{eq:marginal.association.1}.
+This defines a set---in this case, a singleton set---of parameter values indexed by particular values of $U$, namely,

 \end{astep}